danbev/learning-ai/notes/ggml-split-graph.md

         }
     }
 ```
-So in the case where node is assigned to a backend the code will iterate over
+So in the case where a node is assigned to a backend the code will iterate over
 all the backends before the current backend id (ones with higher priority).
 And
-notice that there is check to make that the buffer types are the same type.
+notice that there is check to make sure that the buffer types are the same type.
-Backends like for GPUs like CUDA and ROCm might use the same buffer type for
+Backends for GPUs like CUDA and ROCm might use the same buffer type for their
-their GPU memory for example.
-And CPU and BLAS might use the same buffer type
+GPU memory for example.
+And CPU and BLAS might use the same buffer type for CPU
-for CPU based memory.
+based memory.
 ```
 Backend          Buffer Type        Physical Memory CUDA GPU     ->  CUDA_MEMORY    ->  NVIDIA GPU Memory